ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 }
 ```

-We have written out some information about the RECEIVED COINS (amount, scriptpubkey, address) using QBitNinja's GetTransactionResponse class.
+We have written out some information about the RECEIVED COINS using QBitNinja's GetTransactionResponse class.
-**Exercise**: Write out the same information about the SPENT COINS (amount, scriptpubkey, address) using QBitNinja's GetTransactionResponse class.!
+**Exercise**: Write out the same information about the SPENT COINS using QBitNinja's GetTransactionResponse class.!

-Let's see how we can get the same information about the RECEIVED COINS (amount, scriptpubkey, address) using NBitcoin's Transaction class.
+Let's see how we can get the same information about the RECEIVED COINS using NBitcoin's Transaction class.

 ```cs
 var outputs = transaction.Outputs;